 To brew your coffee on the Bonavita BV1900TS, the water from the 40-ounce water reservoir has to enter the 1500-watts heating element.
 The water will then be heated to the right temperature, go up in the showerhead, and drip into the brew basket of the BV1900TS and brew the coffee.
 The coffee will then start flowing into the double-walled stainless steel thermal carafe and you’ll have your carafe full in no time.

-The Bonavita BV1900TS has a large showerhead and a flat-bottomed filter basket which improve the extraction of the coffee by it being wet and brewed evenly.
+The Bonavita BV1900TS has a large showerhead and a flat-bottomed filter basket that improve the extraction of the coffee by it being wet and brewed evenly.
 This speaks about the nice quality of the coffee maker.
 However, machines sometimes malfunction, and this brewer comes with a short two-year warranty, so bear that in mind if you want to buy the BV1900TS.

-Similarities between the Technivorm Moccamaster and the Bonavita
+Similarities Between the Technivorm Moccamaster and the Bonavita

 When it comes to the similarities of these two coffee makers, finding many of them isn’t hard.
 One great thing that the Moccamaster and the Bonavita have in common is that they’re both SCAA approved.
 The SCAA stands for ‘Specialty Coffee Association of America,’ which is a trade organization for the industry that has to do with coffee of the highest quality.